ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/that-dogshit-in-me.md

 By sharing openly about reclaiming my future, my aim is to help catalyze momentum toward a healthcare system empowering all people to reach their fullest potentials.

 I walk again.
 And I run.
-And I will keep running ciricles around the existing paradigms until everyone can catch up.
+And I will keep running circles around the existing paradigms until everyone can catch up.
 Cuz I am autistic and I got that dawg in me.